JStover95/FaaSr-Functions/WeatherVisualization/README.md

 Our final step is to finalize our workflow configuration.
 Click **Workflow Settings**, then for **Workflow Name** enter `WeatherVisualization` and for **Entry Point** select `GetData`.
 Leave the remaining configuration as default.

 > ℹ️ **Entry Point** is the first function we want to invoke in or workflow.
-> ℹ️ Refer to the documentation (...) for more details on the other configuration options in this menu.
+> ℹ️ Refer to the documentation for more details on the other configuration options in this menu: [https://faasr.io/FaaSr-Docs/workflows/#workflow-settings](https://faasr.io/FaaSr-Docs/workflows/#workflow-settings).

 Your workflow settings should appear as below: